Ryoichi1222/RyoichiKami/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a junior high school student.
 I’m Japanese.<br>
-The languages I can use are Ruby and JavaScript.
-The framework is Ruby and Rails, and the JavaScript is Nuxt.js. thank you.
+The languages available are Ruby and JavaScript.
+The frameworks are Rails for Ruby and Nuxt.js for JavaScript.
+Sometimes I use Flutter.

 <a href="https://github.com/anuraghazra/github-readme-stats">